 3 – Corporation

-Corporation has a separate legal entity, the shareholders.
-Every shareholder in the corporation has ownership in the form of shares, shares represent the ownership.
-The corporation is managed by the Board of Directors selected by the shareholders by voting.
-Every shareholder has limited liability to his owned shares only.
+A corporation has a separate legal entity, the shareholders.
+Every shareholder in the corporation has ownership in the form of shares; shares represent ownership.

 Conclusion

 In this article, you learned about the different forms of business based on size, industry sector, and ownership structure.
 You have studied and completed an activity involving several short examples of different forms of business.
-The sole ownership and form of partnership are canceled by the death of insolvency bankruptcy for the departure of a member; it does not have a separate legal entity and the members have full responsibility for the business.
-On the other hand, society enjoys perpetual succession.

 Frequently Asked Questions